Want to get a treadmill at home but aren’t sure what the best places to put one are? Here’s what you want to know.

 A corner or spot where people aren’t walking past several times a day is the best.
 An unused room is of course optimal since it’s possible to add some other gym equipment and create a cool home gym.

-Also think about how you can get your treadmill in a certain spot by the way.
+Also, think about how you can get your treadmill in a certain spot by the way.

 Suggested: Can treadmills get wet?

-By the way, a bit of sweat or little spill from a water bottle isn’t going to destroy your treadmill.
+By the way, a bit of sweat or a little spill from a water bottle isn’t going to destroy your treadmill.
 But a liter or two in the wrong spot definitely might.

-Also places where the humidity gets very high should be avoided.
+Also, places where the humidity gets very high should be avoided.
 Some garages get quite damp at certain times of year for example.

 4. Clean and safe